zeroagentio/magic-agent-site/app/privacy-policy/privacy.md

 - **Data Retention Policy**

     The _Service Provider_ will retain User Provided Data (email address, access token) for as long as they are necessary to provide the services for which they are collected.
 Access token maybe be refreshed periodically, but the initial data collected will remain encrypted and stored only for the duration of the user's active engagement with the platform.
-Please note that some or all of the User Provided Data may be required in order for the Application to function properly.
+Note that certain User Provided Data is essential for the Application to function correctly.

 <br />